 We aim to guide, teach and develop analytical and confident critical thinkers.
 You will be armed with the knowledge to apply international business theory to practice.
 Group work and presentations, often based on industry case studies, allow practical application of theory and develop the teamwork and communication skills expected in today's workplace.

 Bristol is an entrepreneurial city and home to SETSquared, the world’s top university business incubator (UBI Global).
 You’ll be taught by leading academics whose research tackles the global societal issues facing modern management.
-78 per cent of the School of Management’s research is rated as world leading or internationally excellent (REF 2014), reflecting its impact in shaping policy and practice.
+78% of the School of Management’s research is rated as world leading or internationally excellent (REF 2014), reflecting its impact in shaping policy and practice.

 - UK: full-time